2020 - 2021 Synchronous Schedule

-Online Presence:These courses are taught in a computer lab.
-Students work on the computers almost every day.
-Therefore, I require that students submit an additional Computer Use Agreement Form directly to me so that we can be assured that access will not be terminated in the middle of the course.
-If needed, click the link above to print an additional paper copy.Each student has a Google account and is expected to log on the first day of school.
+Online Presence:Each student has a Google account and is expected to log on the first day of school.
 Student Google accounts are hosted by the school district.
 They are in the format: email@example.com.
 This is a protected network.
-Logging in with a public g-mail account will not work.Daily assignments and homework are posted in google classroom along with supporting documents, links, video, etc. Students submit all of their homework there as well.Any student who can not log on to their wcsdny account successfully on the first day of school is expected to meet with the computer lab aid to correct the problem before the end of the first week.
-After joining the class with the course code shown above, students will be able to access all documents and apps from any web-attached device at school, home, or away.
+Logging in with a public g-mail account will not work.Daily assignments and homework are posted in google classroom along with supporting documents, links, video, etc. Students submit all of their homework there as well.Any student who can not log on to their wcsdny account successfully on the first day of school should contact their guidance counselor for assistance.